nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-This guide provides everything a CS1101S Teaching Assistant needs to know to get the most out of JARVIS!
+This guide provides everything a CS1101S Teaching Assistant (TA) needs to know to get the most out of JARVIS!

 To use this guide, simply click on the items you would like to learn more about in the table of contents, or scroll down to the relevant sections.